Last Updated April 10, 2021

 Types of Specialty Scissors

-Many pairs of scissors can be used for multiple purposes.
-For example, kitchen scissors can be used as craft scissors in a pinch.
+Many pairs are used for multiple purposes.
+For example, kitchen types can be used as craft cutting tool in a pinch.

-Other scissors, however, should definitely not be used as multi-purpose scissors.
-These include thinning scissors, pinking shears, and children’s scissors.
+Others, however, should definitely not be used as multi-purpose scissors.
+These include thinning scissors, pinking shears, and children’s scissors for the nails in their fingers.

-Thinning scissors are used by hair dressers to make hair look more even after it is cut.
+Thinning scissors are a known tool by hairdressers to make hair look more even after it is cut.
 Pinking shears are used to cut fabric so that the edges line up more evenly.
-Children’s scissors have duller blades that are often made of plastic so that kids don’t hurt themselves.
+Children’s scissors have a variety of designs and have duller blades that are often made of plastic so that kids don’t hurt themselves.

-Scissors have been in use for thousands of years.
-The earliest ones started with the blades in an open position and had to be pulled apart to close the blades.
+These have been not only in Asia but in most parts of the world and are a part of the trade for thousands of years.
+The earliest ones had a different orientation and started with the blades in an open position and had to be pulled apart to close the blades.

-The pivot scissors that most people are familiar with were not largely made and distributed until the late 18th century.
-In the 19th century, scissors manufacturing began on a large industrial scale.
-Today, people continue to experiment with lighter materials and different lengths to make scissors for many different purposes.
+The pivot ones that most people are familiar with were not largely made and distributed until the late 18th century.
+In the 19th century, such as hand-made ones in Sheffield started manufacturing on a large industrial scale.
+Today, people continue to experiment with lighter materials and different lengths to make these for many different purposes.

-Left-Handed Vs. Right-Handed Scissors – What’s the Difference
+Left Handed Vs. Right Handed – What’s the Difference

-If you are left-handed, you already know that most scissors are right-handed.
+If you are left-handed, you already know that most are right-handed scissors.
 The angle of the blades and the different sizes of the handle loops make them ideal for right-hand use.

-Most likely, this is incredibly frustrating for you.
+Most likely, this kind of orientation is incredibly frustrating for you.

 Fortunately, more manufacturers are becoming aware of this issue!
-Most kitchen scissors are made to be ambidextrous, and many craft scissors come in left- and right-handed varieties.
+Most known kitchen shears are less heavy and are made to be ambidextrous, and many craft scissors come in left and right-handed scissors.
 If you use scissors in an occupational capacity, make sure you get ones that are made for your correct handedness so you will have more control!

 - The giant scissors used by politicians to cut ribbons at grand opening events are called ceremonial scissors.